-The Policy Forum represents one of the means by which the Institute for Politics and Strategy and the Center for International Relations and Politics integrates international relations and politics into the intellectual conversation at Carnegie Mellon University.
-The Policy Forum regularly brings statesmen, scholars, policymakers, journalists, and other thought leaders to the university to address major issues facing the United States and the world.
+The Policy Forum represents one of the means by which the Institute for Politics and Strategy integrates international relations and politics into the intellectual conversation at Carnegie Mellon University.
+The program brings statesmen, scholars, policymakers, journalists, and other thought leaders to the university to address major issues facing the United States and the world.

-Recent speakers include Barbara Barrett, the Secretary of the Air Force; Robert O'Brien, the former National Security Advisor; and Gina Abercrombie-Winstanley, the former US Ambassador to Malta.
+Recent speakers include former Seattle Police Chief Carmen Best; Barbara Barrett, the Secretary of the Air Force; Robert O'Brien, the former National Security Advisor; and Gina Abercrombie-Winstanley, the former US Ambassador to Malta.
 By inviting guests with such breadth and depth of experience in national security, international relations, and politics to campus, whether in person or in a remote format, the Policy Forum exposes students from all courses of study at Carnegie Mellon to real-world insight.